 It’s funny how childhood dreams can follow you into adulthood.
 Or at least they did for me!

 What those childhood dreams didn’t take into account was how much work and money it would all take.
-Reality wasn’t nearly as pretty.
+The reality wasn’t nearly as pretty.
 Of course, I do have a nice home today.
-It needs a lot of work and sometimes the amount of work our fixer upper needs can be very overwhelming!
+It needs a lot of work and sometimes the amount of work our fixer-upper needs can be very overwhelming!